marybethbrauns/mathstats/README.md

 ### Part (a): Distributions of Xₙ under H₀ and H₁

-For a random sample X₁, X₂, ..., Xₙ from a N(μ, 4) distribution:

-**Step-by-step derivation:**
-- When sampling from a normal distribution N(μ, σ²), the sample mean Xₙ follows a normal distribution with:
+Since X₁, X₂, ..., Xₙ ~ N(μ, 4) independently, the sample mean Xₙ = (1/n)∑ᵢ₌₁ⁿ Xᵢ follows a normal distribution:
-  - Mean = μ (the sample mean is an unbiased estimator of the population mean)
-  - Variance = σ²/n (the variance decreases as sample size increases, reflecting increased precision)
-- In this case, σ² = 4, so Var(Xₙ) = 4/n

-Therefore:
 - Under H₀ (μ = 1): Xₙ ~ N(1, 4/n)
 - Under H₁ (μ = 0.5): Xₙ ~ N(0.5, 4/n)

-**Statistical Connection:** This result is exact for any sample size when sampling from normal distributions (unlike the Central Limit Theorem which applies asymptotically).
-This property is fundamental to many statistical tests and showcases how parameter estimation uncertainty (standard error) decreases at a rate of 1/√n.
+**Statistical Connection:** This exact result demonstrates a fundamental sampling distribution property: when sampling from a normal population, the sample mean is precisely normally distributed with the same mean and reduced variance (by a factor of n).
+This is a special case of the Central Limit Theorem that holds exactly for any sample size when the underlying population is normal.

 ### Part (b): Finding rejection region and power with α = 0.02